hamersaw/scripts/README.md

 - backup: backup script that creates tgz archives
 - dotfiles: wrapper script for managing dotfiles using a git repository
 - remrun: remotely execute a command on a cluster of hosts
-- scripter: management framework for script execution
+- scripter: generalized management framework for script execution
 - stash: an encrypted, hierarchical, key-value data store

 ## TODO